 According to the Kings Fund health inequalities are unfair and avoidable, and are a significant challenge for health systems around the world.
 In the UK for example, people living in the most deprived areas are more likely to die prematurely and experience a range of health problems than those living in more affluent areas.
 This needs to change.

-Applying user centred design techniques to the design of health services and products means involving marginalised groups as well as mainstream users throughout research and design phases.
+Applying co-design techniques to the design of health services and products means involving marginalised groups as well as mainstream users throughout research and design phases.
 Marginalised groups may include people from ethnic minority backgrounds, disabled people, and people from low-income households.

 This means we gain a better understanding of their specific health needs and experiences.
 Ensuring these needs are accounted for will achieve better health outcomes and reduced inequalities.